- Learn Linux

 - News & Reviews

-The transistor is an amplifier, but can be used as a switch by using the transistor in its saturated region.
-This can be used to switch a signifcantly larger current than the input signal.
+The transistor is an amplifier, which can increase the amount of current flowing through a circuit.
+It can be used as a switch by only using the transistor in an off state or an on state using the transistor's saturated region.
 As a switch the transistor is often used to take a signal from a digital circuit and use it to switch larger loads than the integrated circuit (IC) can provide.

 The circuit below shows a common simple configuration for a transistor switch circuit.
 It comprises of one NPN transistor, and depicts two resistors.
-The resistor RL is not normally a resistor, but represents the resistive value of a device that is being switched.
+The resistor RL is not necessarily a resistor, but represents the resistive value of a device that is being switched.
 This could be a lamp or relay or some other device that needs a larger current than the input is able to drive directly.
+A resistor may be needed if the device being switched does not have sufficient resistance of it's own (eg. LEDs).
 The resistor at the base Rb is a resistor used to prevent damage at the base of the transistor.
 This needs to be large enough to prevent damage to the transistor, but should still allow sufficient current to ensure the transistor switches on.
 Details of how to determine the size of the resistor are explained below.

 For a transistor to act as a switch it needs to be activated as the saturation region.
-When switched on in saturation the transistor acts almost as a short circuit allowing current through the load.
+When switched on in saturation the transistor acts as though it is a closed switch allowing current through the load.

 If the load being switched is an inductive device, such as a motor, solenoid or relay then a diode should be connected in the reverse direction across the load to prevent any back EMF from damaging the transistor.